open-amt-cloud-toolkit/docs/docs/General/createProfileACM.md

     **Figure 3: Create Domain. **

-3. Specify a name of your choice for the Domain Profile for the **Domain Name** field.
+3. Specify a name of your choice for the Domain Profile for the **Name** field.
 This does not have to be the actual network Domain Name/Suffix.

-4. Provide your **Domain Suffix**.
-This is the actual DNS Suffix of the network domain that is set in DHCP Option 15 or manually on the AMT device through MEBX.
+4. Provide your **DNS suffix** as the **Domain Name**.
+This is the actual DNS suffix of the network domain that is set in DHCP Option 15 or manually on the AMT device through MEBX.

 5. Click **Choose File** and select your purchased Provisioning Certificate.
 This certificate must contain the private key.